-Objective: To explain how electricity is generated, as well as to distinguish which generation methods are based on renewable energy and which on nonrenewable energy.
+Objective: To explain how electricity is generated and to distinguish which generation methods are based on renewable energy and which on nonrenewable energy.

 Background/Discussion: How is electricity produced?
 (It is generated at power plants using various fuels.)
-No matter what fuels produce the electricity you use, do your lights shine, does your radio play, and does your computer run in the same way?
+No matter what fuels produce the electricity you use, do your lights shine, and does your radio play and your computer run in the same way?
 (Yes.)
 Which fuels on these two pages are used to generate most of the electricity used in the U.S?
-(Fossil fuels including coal, oil and natural gas; followed by nuclear energy and hydropower.)
+(Fossil fuels including coal, oil, and natural gas; followed by nuclear energy and hydropower.)